 You now have a completely assembled tower.
 The towers will be placed at 7-foot intervals along the wall as shown above.
 The pairs will be connected together at the very bottom with a straight brace.
 This arrangement will give you a braced bay, then an open bay, a braced bay, then an open bay, etc., down the length of the wall.
 There will not be any braces in the open bay except for the straight brace at the bottom and adjustable straight braces every 27 feet of height.
 Adjustable straight braces are installed as the work platform passes 27-foot vertical increments.
 They may be installed ahead of time, but it is not required.

-19. Plumb the tower.
+13. Plumb the tower.
 First plumb each individual leg, then raise the low leg of the pair by turning both leveling jacks an equal number of turns.
 Place your level on the tower itself to get true readings; never place it on the elevating bracket.

-A flat spot will not reduce the load-carrying ability of the cable.
+A quality magnetic torpedo level is sufficient for plumbing.

+14. Take up any slack in the cable.
+First, be sure there is no cable on the drum.
+Next, wrap any surplus cable around the spools on the elevating carriage as shown.
+Make sure the last 2 wraps on the spools are captured in the slot in the keeper (red arrow in photo).
+The keeper prevents cable from jumping off the spools when there is no tension.
+Finally, take up any remaining slack by cranking it onto the winch drum.
+Always start out with two to four wraps of cable on the drum.
+A flat spot on the cable will not reduce its loadcarrying ability.
 In this application, a flat spot is only a dimensional, rather than a structural, imperfection.
-Replace a cable only if it is flattened to less than onehalf of its original diameter, or if it contains three or more broken wires in any one strand.
+Replace a cable if it is flattened to less than one half of its original diameter, or if it contains three or more broken wires in any one strand.
 Use only genuine Non-Stop cables.
 Plain steel cable will corrode and is not OSHA-approved for this application.